apache/spark/docs/sql-programming-guide.md

 {% highlight scala %}
-// sc is an existing SparkContext. val sqlCtx = new org.apache.spark.sql.SQLContext(sc)
+// sc is an existing SparkContext. val sqlContext = new org.apache.spark.sql.SQLContext(sc)
-// Importing the SQL context gives access to all the public SQL functions and implicit conversions. import sqlCtx._ val people: RDD[Person] = ... // An RDD of case class objects, from the first example.
+// Importing the SQL context gives access to all the public SQL functions and implicit conversions. import sqlContext._ val people: RDD[Person] = ... // An RDD of case class objects, from the first example.

 // The following is the same as 'SELECT name FROM people WHERE age >= 10 AND age <= 19'